13 Startup Metrics to Keep a Pulse on Your Business

 Not all paying customers are active users.

-The number of active daily users (DAU) calculates how many customers use your product on a daily basis, whereas monthly active users (MAU) calculates customers who do so at least once a month.
+The number of daily active users (DAU) calculates how many customers use your product on a daily basis, whereas monthly active users (MAU) calculates customers who do so at least once a month.

-There is no formula for calculating active users, since it’s pretty straightforward.
+There is no formula for calculating active users since it’s pretty straightforward.

 Why should you care whether or not your customers are using your product?
 Just like activation rate, your active users metric measures whether or not your paying customers are getting value from your product.